 Lorentzian mean half width at half maximum is βmean.
 For anisotropic Lorentzian it is equal to the geometric mean of the two widths in the orthogonal directions that are available as derived quantities.

-Pyramid (diamond) parameter L determines the pyramid side (at the base).
+Pyramid (diamond) and Pyramid (3-sided) parameter L determines the pyramid side at base.
 Since the basic orientation of this pyramid is diagonal all four sides still have the same length even when the anisotropy parameter a is not unity.